 The second song they performed is called “This Is Me” and Lovato did most of the singing:

 Then they were whisked away and the stage show concluded.
 During the second/last song, I noticed that Epcot vice president Dan Cockerell had been standing next to me watching the show.
 He seemed to be enjoying it (and busy communicating with important people on his Blackberry).

 It was time for me to call it a night.
-I had a few more hours of work to do after coming home (like I said, it was a busy day at Lanyard Lab), so I skipped seeing the Illuminations fireworks show that I’ve seen so many times already.
+I had a few more hours of work to do after coming home (as I said, it was a busy day at Lanyard Lab), so I skipped seeing the Illuminations fireworks show that I’ve seen so many times already.

 Disney certainly knows how to put together a grand event.
 This one rivaled the party I attended in California for the opening of the Finding Nemo Submarine Voyage – and there wasn’t even a new attraction to celebrate this time!
 But they certainly got the media talking about the Summer Nightastic events coming up in a few months and re-talking about the Fantasyland expansion that won’t be ready for a couple of years.
-Plus, we all got have a little fun, socialize, and eat some food.
-All in all, it was a fun night spent with a few celebrities and a good couple of days in promotion of some exciting things to come.
+Plus, we all got to have a little fun, socialize, and eat some food.
+All in all, it was a fun night spent with a few celebrities and a good couple of days in the promotion of some exciting things to come.
 I’m looking forward to it.